openfun/richie/docs/cookiecutter.md

 ## Theming

 You probably want to change the default theme.
+Design tokens (color, fonts, etc.) are managed through our fully customisable design system [Cunningham](https://github.com/openfun/cunningham).
+The cookiecutter adds a `cunningham.cjs` file in the `sites/<site>/src/frontend` folder to allow you to customize the design tokens.
+Modify or add our design tokens in this file then run `yarn build-theme` to generate sass and css files into `sites/<site>/src/frontend/scss/vendors` folder.

-The cookiecutter adds an extra scss frontend folder with a couple of templates that you can use to change the default styling of the site.
+Furthermore the cookiecutter adds an extra scss frontend folder with a couple of templates that you can use to change the default styling of the site.
 * `sites/<site>/src/frontend/scss/extras/colors/_palette.scss`
 * `sites/<site>/src/frontend/scss/extras/colors/_theme.scss`